suransea/libcoll/README.md

 ### Seq

-A sequence implements a singly linked list, without head.
+A sequence implements a singly linked list.

 #### Time Complexity